Terms of Insurance Business Agreement

 We will normally deal with requests to increase or amend cover on the day your instructions are received, or the next working day if a weekend or public holiday.
 Sometimes changes cannot be processed without obtaining additional information.
 If additional information is required we will contact you as quickly as possible.
 We will confirm changes to your policy, once agreed, in writing.
 We will also advise you of any extra premiums or administrative charges you must pay or premiums we must return to you.

-Your policy contains a 14‐day cooling off period during which you can return your policy to be cancelled and obtain a refund.
-Details of this are contained in your policy documentation.
-A pro‐rata charge may be made for the time you have been on cover in addition to an administration fee.
+Your policy contains a 14-day cooling off period during which you can cancel your policy and obtain a refund.
+You can contact us by email, phone or online and full details can be found in your policy documentation.
+A pro-rata charge may be made for the time you have been on cover in addition to an administration fee.
 If you have any queries please direct them to us in the first instance.
+If you wish to cancel your policy after the cooling off period, you can notify us by email, phone or online.
+Please refer to your policy documentation for the full terms.

 Security of Your Money

-Prior to your premium being forwarded to the insurer, and for your protection, we either hold your money as an agent of the insurer, or hold it in a client bank account on trust for you.
+Prior to your premium being forwarded to the insurer, and for your protection, we hold your money as an agent of the insurer, this means that once you have paid us, you are deemed to have paid the Insurer.

 It is our intention to provide a high level of service at all times.
 If, however, you have reason to make a complaint about our service you should contact the Compliance Officer at, Rothwell & Towler Ltd, Tourism House, Woodwater Park, Pynes Hill, Exeter EX2 5WS.
 Or by telephone on 0345 90 80 171.
 You may also email firstname.lastname@example.org.